 Watering can.
 When your seedlings have moved into larger pots, you can start watering them with a normal watering can.

 Plastic utensils for plant markers.
 A cheap and easy way to label a whole season’s worth of plants.
-I like to write on the handles of plastic knives (which typically have a wider surface) and then stick them in the soil.
+I like to write on the blades of plastic knives (which typically have a wider surface) and then stick them in the soil.
 (If you can find them, wooden craft sticks are also handy for marking plants in the short term, but they’ll eventually rot.)

 Clothespins.
 Write the name of your plant on a clothespin (plenty of permanent markers can be found in the school supplies aisle) and clip it to the edge of your pot — instant plant marker!
 These plastic ones will last longer, but wooden clothespins will do in a pinch.